aws/aws-cdk-rfcs/text/0328-polyglot-assert.md

    Instead, the design 'vendors in' these dependencies, i.e., copies over the source code and rewrites imports, thereby increasing tech debt.

-2. Any new feature or bug fix to the new assert module needs to be performed both in the old assert module and new.
+2. Any new feature or bug fix to the new assert module that require changes to the API needs to be performed both in the old assert module and new.
    This can lead to weird/complicated implementation, since they both follow different design patterns.

 3. The 'jest' friendly interfaces that were previously available are no longer available.